GOP makes gains with minorities. Will it change the party?

 Heading into the 2022 midterms, more minority Republican candidates are looking to follow in the footsteps of Attorney General Miyares and Representative Kim.
 Among them is Ms. Wheeless of Arizona, who says she grew concerned when she saw Congress and the Biden administration increasing the scope of government “handouts,” sending COVID-19 relief checks to people who hadn’t even lost their jobs.

-“We absolutely should have safety nets for our vulnerable populations; I support that 100%,” says Ms. Wheeless, a lifelong conservative and small-business owner.
+“We absolutely should have safety nets for our vulnerable populations; I support that 100%,” says Ms. Wheeless, a lifelong conservative and former small-business owner.
 “One of the things I learned in business, and I think absolutely applies to government, is that when you try to do everything, you don’t do it very well.
 When you focus in on the really acute needs and the things you can do best, you’re actually much more successful.”

-Ms. Wheeless is running in Arizona’s 4th District, which includes Phoenix and which the Cook Political Report recently shifted from “Likely D” to “Lean D.” As of March, she had raised more money than all but one of her five GOP opponents, including receiving funds from House Republican Caucus leader Elise Stefanik’s super PAC.
+Ms. Wheeless is running in Arizona’s 4th District, which includes Phoenix and which the Cook Political Report recently shifted from “Likely D” to “Lean D.” As of March, she had raised more money than all but one of her five GOP opponents, including $1,000 from House Republican Caucus leader Elise Stefanik’s super PAC.

 To build a bigger pipeline of people like Ms. Wheeless, the RSLC last fall introduced the Right Leaders Network, headlined by national Republican officials who got their start in state office.
 They include Representative Kim and three potential 2024 presidential candidates: Sens.
 Marco Rubio and Tim Scott, the only Black Senate Republican, and former United Nations Ambassador Nikki Haley, the daughter of Indian immigrants.